RogerZhangHS/Post-Bukkit-Translation/What_to_do_post-Bukkit.md

 Bad idea - Chunkr.
 This project is too immature
 Start our own project
 Lots, and lots of work (MAJOR)
-Should be partly, or mostly compatible using the current api¡¯s Ability to pick a good licence, possibly GNU?
+Should be partly, or mostly compatible using the current apiâ€™s Ability to pick a good licence, possibly GNU?
 GPL?
 LGPL?
 MIT?!
-This would allow us the most freedom with what we¡¯d want to do moving forward The possibility to remap existing bukkit plugins to new API, with 90+%? compatibility (FEEDBACK) Would it be possible to integrate with Forge API?
+This would allow us the most freedom with what weâ€™d want to do moving forward The possibility to remap existing bukkit plugins to new API, with 90+%? compatibility (FEEDBACK) Would it be possible to integrate with Forge API?
-Should be transparent and open towards the community Runtime patch with current Bukkit and Craftbukkit code (i.e. Mojang¡¯s code is never distributed in the same binary as the GPL code -- rather, it is combined when the user runs the server)
+Should be transparent and open towards the community Runtime patch with current Bukkit and Craftbukkit code (i.e. Mojangâ€™s code is never distributed in the same binary as the GPL code -- rather, it is combined when the user runs the server)
-Very dangerous in regards to Bukkit¡¯s licensing situation (MAJOR) Can use Bukkit API (PLUS)
+Very dangerous in regards to Bukkitâ€™s licensing situation (MAJOR) Can use Bukkit API (PLUS)
 Bukkit API is Mojang owned, may not be a plus
-Install patch with current Bukkit and Craftbukkit code  (i.e. Mojang¡¯s code is never distributed in the same binary as the GPL code -- rather, it is combined via a simple installer, which allows users to build their own server, using our, and their own patches)
+Install patch with current Bukkit and Craftbukkit code  (i.e. Mojangâ€™s code is never distributed in the same binary as the GPL code -- rather, it is combined via a simple installer, which allows users to build their own server, using our, and their own patches)
-Less dangerous, but still very dangerous in regards to Bukkit¡¯s licensing situation  (MAJOR).
+Less dangerous, but still very dangerous in regards to Bukkitâ€™s licensing situation  (MAJOR).
-We can ¡®ditch¡¯ most if not all bukkit code, and use our own implementation, the default server already has most parts we need, all we need to add is a good API, which isn¡¯t a whole lot of work, but certainly less work than writing a entire server from scratch, opinions?
+We can â€˜ditchâ€™ most if not all bukkit code, and use our own implementation, the default server already has most parts we need, all we need to add is a good API, which isnâ€™t a whole lot of work, but certainly less work than writing a entire server from scratch, opinions?
-Not sure whether it¡¯s just a good idea, maybe keep the bukkit API and reimplement craftbukkit?
+Not sure whether itâ€™s just a good idea, maybe keep the bukkit API and reimplement craftbukkit?
-Possibly ¡®more¡¯ legal than distributing the minecraft-server.jar Can use Bukkit API (PLUS)
+Possibly â€˜moreâ€™ legal than distributing the minecraft-server.jar Can use Bukkit API (PLUS)
 Wait until Mojang releases the API
 May be a very long wait, potentially years (we waited 2, and are still waiting) (MAJOR) It will be an step up from Bukkit in what you can do, but it will not compare to Forge, et. al. which permit client modding because you will not be able to execute your own code on the client
-Possibly the lamest api we¡¯ve ever seen, looking at the current possibility¡¯s using command blocks, e.g. totally written, and made to be used on realms.
-Likely won¡¯t compare to the extensible changes possible with current APIs.
+Possibly the lamest api weâ€™ve ever seen, looking at the current possibilityâ€™s using command blocks, e.g. totally written, and made to be used on realms.
+Likely wonâ€™t compare to the extensible changes possible with current APIs.
-Considering what Mojang¡¯s been doing recently, could it be a ploy to force people on realms (conspiracy theory) Implement a plugin API that acts as a wrapper around the Minecraft server May even work on snapshots
+Considering what Mojangâ€™s been doing recently, could it be a ploy to force people on realms (conspiracy theory) Implement a plugin API that acts as a wrapper around the Minecraft server May even work on snapshots
 Likely very fast to update (MAJOR)